pranavmk98/messengerbot/README.md

-# messengerbot
+# Bob the MessengerBot
-A Facebook messenger bot to handle some interactions
+Bob, the Facebook messenger bot to handle some of my interactions

+## Packages required:
+- chatterbot
+- fbchat